NEPA director screens new film ‘All in Time’ with Badlees performance at Kirby Center in Wilkes-Barre on Oct. 16

 “All in Time” will have its official release in New York City and Los Angeles on Oct.
 7 and then tour the country, visiting more than 20 cities.
 It all begins with a screening at the New York Film Critics Series in Times Square’s AMC 25 Theater, hosted by film critic Peter Travers of Rolling Stone magazine.

 The film that the Hollywood Reporter calls “smart and clever… convincing and unpredictable” will then have its NEPA premiere at the Kirby Center.

 The Badlees are a Pennsylvania-based rock band that have been creating and performing music since 1990 and are currently entering their third decade of producing their unique sound.
 Having spent time on two major labels, these days they are relishing the freedom of being independent artists.

-The band is currently writing new material to follow up its critically acclaimed double album “Epiphones and Empty Rooms.”
-Over their career, the band has toured with Jimmy Page and Robert Plant, The Allman Brothers, Bob Seger, and Patty Griffin, just to name a few.
+The band is currently writing new material to follow up their critically acclaimed double album “Epiphones and Empty Rooms.”
+Over their career, they have toured with Jimmy Page and Robert Plant, The Allman Brothers, Bob Seger, and Patty Griffin, just to name a few.

 Shay is an independent musician from Philadelphia.
 Her latest record, “Love & Other Things,” is a continuation of Shay’s unique style of organic piano and acoustic guitar-based tracks, coupled with honest lyrics and rich vocals.

 Fetchko (co-director, co-writer, co-producer) began his film career in 1998 when he co-wrote and produced “Everything’s Jake” starring Ernie Hudson, Debbie Allen, and Phyllis Diller, which was released by Warner Brothers in 2007.

 The West Hazleton native went on to produce “Eavesdrop” with Wendie Malick, Ted McGinley, and Anna Chlumsky, which was released by Shoreline Entertainment in 2010.